Ruby Red Trilogy: Ruby Red

 Gwyneth is scheduled to meet the founder of the lodge, the powerful Count Saint-Germain.
-Gwen travels to meet the Count, hoping she might find some answers.
-However, Gwen is only left with more questions, and is also suspicious of the Count, who is believed to possess telepathy.
+Gwyneth travels to meet the Count, hoping she might find some answers.
+However, Gwyneth is only left with more questions, and is also suspicious of the Count, who is believed to possess telepathy.
 After the meeting, the stagecoach of their carriage is instructed by someone unknown to take the two to a park, where they are promptly attacked by three men.
 Gideon and Gwen ward them off, then travel back to their present time.

-The next day, Gwen is called back to the Lodge, where she is surprised to find that she is needed in order to talk to someone in the past, her great-great-grandmother, and the eighth time traveler, Margaret Tilney, in order for her blood to be read in the chronograph, since Gideon had made two attempts to gather Margaret's blood, but both times, she had refused.
+The next day, Gwyneth is called back to the Lodge, where she is surprised to find that she is needed in order to talk to someone in the past, her great-great-grandmother, and the eighth time traveler, Margaret Tilney, in order for her blood to be read in the chronograph, since Gideon had made two attempts to gather Margaret's blood, but both times, she had refused.
 The two travel back in time where Margaret is expecting them, despite the exact date that was set in the chronograph to travel back in time being kept secret.
 Lucy and Paul make their appearance, urging Gwyneth to trust them, and to make sure that all twelve time traveler's blood not be read into the chronograph, for fear that the big event that will happen that may cause more destruction than good.
-Gideon threatens Lucy with a gun, and makes her escort him and Gwyneth out the house, and as the two are running away, she tells Gwen to look up The Green Rider.
-The two make their escape to a nearby church, inside a confessional booth, where Gideon, unexpectedly, kisses Gwen.
+Gideon threatens Lucy with a gun, and makes her escort him and Gwyneth out the house, and as the two are running away, she tells Gwyneth to look up The Green Rider.
+The two make their escape to a nearby church, inside a confessional booth, where Gideon, unexpectedly, kisses Gwyneth.